Amazon: Instant Pickup

 After Instant Pickup launched, I ran usability tests and gathered feedback from customers and store associates.
 Based on my data, I compiled several customer journey maps with input from stakeholders to understand the journey our customers go through when they use Instant Pickup--what are their moments of delight, and where are their pain points?
 This helped us prioritize which enhancements to do next.

-Research showed that our primary issue was comprehension--some customers assumed that the Instant Pickup widget sold items for standard shipping instead of immediate pickup.
+Research showed that our primary issue was still comprehension--some customers assumed that these Instant Pickup items would be ready in days instead of minutes.

-I brainstorming with design, dev, and product management to come up with dozens of ideas to fix this problem.
+I brainstorming with design, development, and product management to come up with dozens of ideas to fix this problem.
 We narrowed down our ideas and decided to validate through rapid user testing.

 Rapid prototyping & testing